-For the beginner user that has not configured a router before, click on the IPv6 Internet Connection Setup Wizard button and the router will guide you through a few simple steps to get your network up and running.
+For beginner users that have not configured a router before, click on the IPv6 Internet Connection Setup Wizard button and the router will guide you through a few simple steps to get your network up and running.

 For the advanced user that has configured a router before, click on the Manual IPv6 Internet Connection Setup button to input all the settings manually.